wywongbd/pairstrade-fyp-2019/README.md

 - Run `./setup.sh` to install all dependencies

 ### Note
 - In our experiments, we used financial data taken from the Interactive Brokers platform, which is not free.
-Due to their regulations, we cannot released the financial data used in our experiments to the public.
+Due to their regulations, we cannot release the financial data used in our experiments to the public.
 Feel free to use your own price data to perform experiments.

 ### Disclaimer
 - The strategies we implemented have not been proven to be profitable in a live trading account